TonyW755/Interactive-Lab-Hub/Lab 1/README.md

 **Include sketches of what the device might look like:**

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/e4bcb060-58d7-4d63-902c-c78787c9457c" />

-The above picture generated using Chatgpt as a demo to show a developed prototype.
+The above picture generated using Chatgpt.ai as a demo to show a what a developed prototype might look like.